-EAL/D Learning Progression: View by stage of schooling
+EAL/D Learning Progression: View by Stage of Schooling

-The Beginning English phase of learning includes a sub category of Limited Literacy Background, to describe the development of reading/viewing and writing behaviours typical of students with little or no experience of literacy in language.
+The Beginning English phase of learning also includes a sub category of Limited Literacy Background to describe the development of reading/viewing and writing behaviours typical of students with little or no experience of literacy in language.
+Throughout this resource, English refers to Standard Australian English.